adaltas/jumbo/README.md

 # Jumbo - A local Hadoop cluster bootstrapper

 Jumbo is a tool that allows you to deploy a **virtualized Hadoop cluster** on a local machine in minutes.
-This tool is especially targeted to developers with a limited knowledge of Hadoop to help them **quickly bootstrap development environments** without struggling with nodes and services configurations.
+It is made to help you **quickly bootstrap development environments** without struggling with nodes and services configurations.

 ![Jumbo shell](https://i.imgur.com/COH3aMm.png)